Finding a Top Financial Advisor Firm in Long Beach, California

 Halbert Hargrove Background

-Halbert Hargrove has been an SEC-registered investment advisor since 1988, but it was founded in 1933.
+Founded in 1933, Halbert Hargrove has been an SEC-registered investment advisor since 1988.
 Holding company Halbert Hargrove Holdings, LLC principally owns the firm.
 In addition to its Long Beach office, the firm has locations in Denver; San Diego; Costa Mesa, California; Bellevue, Washington; Scottsdale, Arizona; Houston; and The Woodlands, Texas.

 At this firm, your advisor will help you decide on a package of services that are meant to address your total financial situation, not just one part of it.
 As a result, the services offered by this firm are relatively extensive:

 - Charitable giving

 - Family wealth management